MOUCSF/LineageTracingMO/README.md

 # DAISY Lineage Tracing Analysis
 This is the preprocessing step of amplicon sequence sublibrary for lineage tracing.
+Our pipeline can analyze staticBC (intBC) and mutableBC from .fastq data to .txt which describes clonal population with mutation information.
 We use CRISPR/Cas12a-based lineage tracing named **DAISY** published in Mol Cell 2022 by Dr. Le Cong lab.
 We also utilize **Cassiopeia** published in Genome Biol 2020 and **LAML** published in Biorxiv 2024 for analysis.
 Please cite their papers if you use for your works.